Thomahawkuru/Realsense-Surround-Tracking/README.md

-# YOLO Object Tracking with 5 RealSense Cameras in Surround Configuration
+# YOLO Object Tracking with multiple RealSense Cameras in Surround Configuration

-This project implements real-time object detection and tracking using 5 Intel RealSense cameras and the YOLO (You Only Look Once) object detection model.
+This project implements real-time object detection and tracking using multiple Intel RealSense cameras and YOLO object detection models.
 The cameras are placed in a surround configuration to detect objects from multiple perspectives, calculate their 3D coordinates, and merge similar detections across the cameras.
-This system is ideal for robotics and autonomous systems that require a 360-degree field of view.
+This system is meant for robotics and autonomous systems that require a 360-degree field of view.

 ## Table of Contents
 - [Features](#features)